Jer Lau

-Jeremy "Jer" Lau Ying-ting (柳應廷; born 20 November 1992), is a Hong Kong singer, actor, and a member of the Hong Kong boy group Mirror.
-Apart from his group activities, Jer has also pursued a solo singing career, winning Best New Performer at the Metro Hit Awards, the Ultimate Song Chart Awards, the Chinese Gold Song Awards, and the Chill Club 20/21 Awards.
+Jeremy Lau Ying-ting (柳應廷; born 20 November 1992) is a Hong Kong singer, actor, best known for being a member of the Hong Kong boy band Mirror.
+Apart from his group activities, Lau has also pursued a solo singing career, winning Best New Performer at the Metro Hit Awards, the Ultimate Song Chart Awards, the Chinese Gold Song Awards, and the Chill Club 20/21 Awards.

 Early life

-Lau was born in Hong Kong on 20 November 1992.
+Jeremy Lau Ying-ting was born in Hong Kong on 20 November 1992.
 He attended Ng Wah Catholic Secondary School and the Hong Kong Baptist University College of International Education.
 In 2012, Lau formed the pop music band Bromance with his college friends, and was the band's main vocalist and bassist.
 In 2013, he formed the heavy metal band Joy of Stupidity (子非愚), playing original Cantonese music.
 Lau participated in a musical class hosted by RTHK and performed as a busker for several years before transitioning to work as an entertainment reporter.